 To help us keep abreast of these fast-moving developments, here’s a scorecard of corporations that:

 have quit the US Chamber of Commerce: PG&E, PNM Resources, Levi Strauss & Co, Exelon, Apple have resigned their seat on the US Chamber of Commerce Board: Nike maintain the US Chamber of Commercedoesn’t represent their views on climate policy: Johnson&Johnson, GE, San Jose Chamber of Commerce, Alcoa, Duke, Entergy, Microsoft

-Since 2006 Jennifer has worked to advance stronger federal, state, and utility clean energy policies with the Southern Alliance for Clean Energy and the Southern Alliance for Clean Energy Action Fund.…
+Since 2006 Jennifer has worked with the Southern Alliance for Clean Energy and the Southern Alliance for Clean Energy Action Fund to to advance stronger federal, state, and utility clean…

 This is the second in a series of blog posts by the Southern Alliance for Clean Energy (SACE) where we conducted interviews with Knoxville City Councilmembers about climate and energy issues impacting…